ljsinclair/featurebase-docs/_includes/cloud-db/cloud-summary-db-version.md

 A database version represents the FeatureBase version the database runs on.
+It is denoted as a "release number"-"commit hash" that corresponds to a commit to the [open source repository](https://github.com/FeatureBaseDB/featurebase).
+When you create a new database in FeatureBase Cloud, it will use the latest version.